freenas/freenas-docs/userguide/services.rst

 Anonymous FTP
 ~~~~~~~~~~~~~

 Anonymous FTP may be appropriate for a small network where the
 %brand% system is not accessible from the Internet and everyone in
-your internal network needs easy access to the stored data.
+the internal network needs easy access to the stored data.
 Anonymous
-FTP does not require you to create a user account for every user.
-In
+FTP does not require a user account for every user.
+In addition,
-addition, passwords are not required so it is not necessary to manage
+passwords are not required so it is not necessary to manage changed
-changed passwords on the %brand% system.
+passwords on the %brand% system.

 To configure anonymous FTP: